Legal Help For Victims Of Lifting Injuries And Line Injuries Aboard Vessels

 Decades Of Experience With Lifting Cases And Line Cases

 Do not let yourself become frustrated or confused by the myriad complex maritime laws regarding filing a successful claim under Jones Act laws.
-Talk to a member of our Jones Act claims litigation at the Law Offices of Lyle C. Cavin, Jr. & Associates, in Oakland, California.
+Talk to a member of our Jones Act claims litigation at the Law Offices of Cavin and Marks, Jr. & Associates, in Oakland, California.